Winter Carnival 2026

 BEACON FIELD EVENTS – 12:00 pm-4:00 pm

-SleddingMusic & Sledding Party – Bring your own sled and glide down Beacon's amazing sledding hill while listening to the musical styling of DJ Jason Antes.
+Music & Sledding Party – Bring your own sled and glide down Beacon's amazing sledding hill while listening to the musical styling of DJ Jason Antes.

 Snack Bar – Tasty treats available for purchase from the Kiwanis Club!

-Horse Drawn Sleigh Horse Drawn Sleigh or Wagon Rides by Hubbard Farm. $3 per person, under 2 free.
+Horse Drawn Sleigh Horse Drawn Sleigh or Wagon Rides by Hubbard Farm. – Sit back and enjoy a horse drawn ride around Beacon Field. $3 per person, under 2 free.

-SnowmobileVintage Snowmobile Show & Rides – Take a trip down memory lane at the Vintage Snowmobile Show sponsored by The Snowmobile Association of Massachusetts and the Bernardston-Gill-Leyden Snowmobile Club.
+SnowmobileVintage Snowmobile Show & Rides – Take a trip down memory lane at the Vintage Snowmobile Show sponsored by The Snowmobile Association of Massachusetts and the Bernardston-Gill- Leyden Snowmobile Club.
 Stop by and relive snowmobiling from the past to the present.
 Listen to the stories from seasoned snowmobilers.
 Learn about riding locally and throughout the state.
 Vote for your favorite snowmobile in the People’s Choice Competition.

 12:30 pm – Community Wide Tug of War – Gather ‘round for a good old fashion pulling contest!

 K9 Keg Pull 1:00 pm – K9 Keg Pull – Run, dance, do whatever it takes to urge your dog across the finish line.
-This event has proved to be great fun with dogs of all shapes and sizes sprinting for glory pulling appropriately sized "kegs" – for a Chihuahua, that's a beer can, while mighty rotts or shepherds pull full-size kegs (all empty of course). $10 Registration Fee with funds benefiting the Paws Park: Register day of or online in advance.
+This event has proved to be great fun with dogs of all shapes and sizes sprinting for glory pulling appropriately sized “kegs” – for a Chihuahua, that’s a beer can, while mighty rotts or shepherds pull full-size kegs (all empty of course). $10 Registration Fee with funds benefiting the Paws Park: Register day of or online inadvance: online in advance.
 Come watch possibly the most adorable event of the day at Beacon Field.
 Please be considerate and pick up after your dog.

-Dawn's School of Dance 1:00 pm – Flash Mob – Dawn's School of Dance will be featured on the field for a special performance.
+Dawn's School of Dance 1:30 pm – Flash Mob – Dawn’s School of Dance will be featured on the field for a special performance.
 Want to join the mob?
 Check out the Family Dance Lesson on Saturday!

 1:30 pm – Cardboard Sled Check In – Check In Cardboard Sled Entries at Sled Check in Station.
 Save time by pre-registering your sled on-line.
-Pre-registration available until Wednesday, January 29th.
+Pre-registration available until Wednesday, February 4th.
 Click Here to Pre-Register

-2:30 pm -- Cardboard Sled Contest – Race your cardboard sled down Beacon Hill!
+2:30 pm – Cardboard Sled Contest – Race your cardboard sled down Beacon Hill!
 Your creativity is limitless!
 Just about anything goes!!
 NOTE: If no snow, bring your sled to the field to be judged on creativity and construction.

 The RULES are as follows: